mkoslacz/Android-Studio-tests-fixing-script/README.md

 with a .gitignore file adapted to work with AS git project (that ignores .gradle and .idea folders, ie. https://gist.github.com/iainconnor/8605514)

+Script itself will ask you for confirmation after displaying the checklist when run.

+# Warning!
+**This script "fixes" Android Studio test problems by reseting your project settings!
+All code changes will be kept, but you will lose your project config like run configurations defaults, existing run configurations, supressed warnings etc. It's usually just a few clicks to restore it, but please, be careful.
+Take into account that restoring these settings from backup could diminish effects of this script, so it's recommended to restore them manually.**

 ## The basic procedure (without the script)

 First of all, the first procedure you shall execute when you have the mentioned problems is: